 Years later he declared: ‘There is something about this place which is very special.
 It holds great memories for me.

 McDowell, Clarke, McIlroy and Harrington are honorary members of Royal Portrush.

-Aly is a Northern Irish based Artist, Writer and Educator.
+Aly a Northern Irish-based Artist, Writer and Educator.
 One of Northern Ireland’s top artists, widely known for her Belfast prints and impressionist techniques.
 She has several accolades to her name, most recently: